spencz13/startup/cs260Notes.md

 #### example: document.getElementById("demo").style.color = "red";

 ### What does the following line of Javascript do using a # selector?
+#### document.getElementById("id"); # is the id. color in CSS also uses # for selecting color. normally you wouldn’t find # symbol used in JavaScript except to denote an ID of a DOM element (a CSS-based syntax).
+Such usage would be inside a string and wouldn’t be considered JavaScript syntax at all.

 ### Which of the following are true? (mark all that are true about the DOM)